Lansdale Hospital Community Benefit Report

 A variety of primary care and specialty clinics and programs are available for those who do not have the financial means to access care through a private physician office.
 Here is a complete listing of clinics and programs, and their locations.

-During fiscal year 2012, LH provided $3.3 million in charity care and subsidized health services, including unpaid costs of Medicaid.
+During fiscal year 2013, LH provided $2.9 million in financial assistance and subsidized health services, including unpaid costs of Medicaid.

 Community Health Improvement